mia-platform/distribution/modules/security/oidc-proxy/README.md

 - oidc.username-claim
 - oidc.groups-claim

-The values of the keys depends on your provider and its documentation.
-Additionally if your provider is expesed with a certificate firmed by a private CA you can patch the deployment with a volume that contains it and patching the path inside the env variabile named `OIDC_CA_FILE_PATH`.
+The values of the keys depend on your provider and its documentation.
+Additionally, if your provider is exposed with a certificate firmed by a private CA, you can patch the deployment with a volume that contains it and patching the path inside the env variable named `OIDC_CA_FILE_PATH`.